czaloumi/ironman-2019/README.md

 ![consistency](images/consistency.png)

-The more consistently fast their event times, the higher ranking an athlete.
+Not surprisingly, the more consistently fast their event times, the higher ranking an athlete.

 We can look at each division's consistency as well to see what agegroup holds the "all-around" athletes.

 ![divconsistency](images/divisionconsistency.png)

-Male Pros and Males 30-39 perform the most consistently well in their respective divisions, and overall.
+Eyeing this plot, male pros and males 30-39 perform the most consistently well in their respective divisions, and overall.
 This supports previous knowledge (not explored in this study) claiming that 30-39 is the prime age for triathletes because of how long it takes to train your body to compete in long endurance races.

 Next I looked at how specialized an athlete is in a given event by defining their event specializations as the difference of the event in question from the mean of the other two events.
 I then plotted the pro's specializations and their rank to give us a better idea on which events the pros focus on to become the best.